DIJ-digital/langfuse-laravel/README.md

-## Langfuse PHP - A Laravel Facade for the PHP Langfuse API package.
+## Langfuse Laravel - A Laravel Facade for the PHP Langfuse API package.
 This package provides a wrapper around the [langfuse-php](https://github.com/DIJ-digital/langfuse-php) package, allowing you to easily integrate Langfuse into your Laravel applications.
 It uses as few dependencies as possible.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/dij-digital/langfuse-laravel.svg?style=flat-square)](https://packagist.org/packages/dij-digital/langfuse-laravel)